Why and How to Convert a JPEG into PDF

 More than likely, you’ve seen JPEG images mainly while opening photo attachments to emails or while searching for images on the World Wide Web.
 They contain the file extensions .jpeg, .jpg, .jpe, .jfif, and .jfi.

 Part of the JPEG’s popularity has to do with its accessibility.
 JPEG is recognized and used by so many readily available imaging software applications such as Paint Shop Pro, Photoshop, and Corel.
 Anyone owning a digital camera can easily take, edit, store and post up their JPEGs on the Internet.

-Why Convert JPEG into PDF?
-The Disadvantages of using JPEG
+The Disadvantages of Using JPEG

 Converting JPEG to PDF offers more advantages than storing an individual JPEG file itself.
 Why?
 Because JPEG comes with some drawbacks.
 Here are 5 key disadvantages of JPEG file format:

 - Inadequate for small images or images with textual data;

 - Repeated editing or saving a JPEG image degrades its quality over time;